AkatQuas/webgl-playlist/webgl-tutorialspoint/README.md

 **[Matrix math for web](https://developer.mozilla.org/en-US/docs/Web/API/WebGL_API/Matrix_math_for_the_web)**: Matrix can be not only used in `webgl`, but also in `style.transform`.

-The order of matrix multiplication matters, and the elements in arrays in not the same row-column order in math.
+The order of matrix multiplication matters, and the elements in arrays is not the same row-column order in math.
 [Here is an article](https://webglfundamentals.org/webgl/lessons/webgl-matrix-vs-math.html).

 So, the way WebGL, and OpenGL ES on which WebGL is based, gets around this is it calls rows "columns".